Sri Venkateswara College of Engineering: Entrepreneurship Development Cell

 The Entrepreneurship Development Cell was formed in 1996 and has organized awareness camps to motivate students to become entrepreneurs.
 An Entrepreneurship Promotion and Incubation Center (EPIC) has been formed with support from Entrepreneurship Development Institute and MSME to incubate start-up companies with innovative ideas.

 ally to be suitable to the requirements of the society.
 The campus is large with sprawling greenery and individual blocks for departments and research and development centres.

 The cafeteria functions throughout the day and serves snacks, drinks and packed food items alongside South and North Indian breakfast and lunch choices.

 The Pennalurish Pupps and Birinji are of Top notch taste and the recipe is maintained for decades without any anomaly.

 For an undergraduates at SVCE, there are many subject-based activities, lectures and workshops happening in between exams to keep the students engaged.
 The college has memorandum of understanding signed with industries and companies, including multinational giants, to enable research options and internship opportunities for professional development.

 Housing

-The SVCE housing comprises two clusters of seven blocks for men and three blocks for women.
+The SVCE housing comprises two clusters of eight blocks for men and three blocks for women.
 For the Marine Engineering students, it is mandatory to live in the hostels.
 A total of around 380 women and 850 men can stay in the hostel.
 Hostel area has indoor games, TV, WiFi and laundromats.